juliasilge/supervised-ML-case-studies-course/slides/chapter2_05.md

 type: slides
 ---

-# Dealing with imbalanced data
+# Dealing with imbalanced data ⚖️

-Julia Silge
-Data Scientist at Stack Overflow

 Notes: You just fit a simple logistic regression model to these survey results in order to predict which developers work remotely and which do not.
 Before we go any further, we need to talk about the class imbalance in our dataset.